apache/dolphinscheduler-website/development/en-us/backend/spi/alert.md

 In fact, it's very easy to implement a plugin by yourself, you only need to care about the plugin extension interface.
 In Alert you only need to care about the AlertChannelFactory and AlertChannel.
 We would recommend that you follow the design specifications of other built-in plugins so that when your idea is good enough, you can donate it to the community without having to change it too much.

-When you complete the development of the relevant code, you need to execute `mvn -U install -Dmaven.test.skip=true` to install the plug-in and generate the plug-in jar of the registry.
+When you complete the development of the relevant code, you need to execute `mvn -U install -Dmaven.test.skip=true` to install the plug-in and generate the plug-in jar of the alert.
 The directory is: dolphinscheduler-dist/target/dolphinscheduler-dist-${VERSION}/lib/plugin/alert (the version number will change with the main version number)

 Note: ${VERSION} needs to be manually modified according to the current version.